Changchun: Places of interest

+Jingyuetan National Forest Park is located to the southeast of the city, and is one of the AAAAA Tourist Attractions of China.
+The park hosts Vasaloppet China annually.

 Economy

 Changchun achieved a gross domestic product (GDP) of RMB332.9 billion in 2010, representing a rise of 15.3 percent year on year.
 Primary industry output increased by 3.3 percent to RMB25.27 billion.
 Secondary industry output experienced an increase of 19.0 percent, reaching RMB171.99 billion, while the tertiary industry output increased 12.6 percent to RMB135.64 billion.
 The GDP per capita of Changchun was ¥58,691 in 2012, which equates to $9338.
 The GDP of Changchun in 2012 was RMB445.66 billion and increased 12.0 percent compared with 2011.
 The primary industry grew 4.3 percent to RMB31.71 billion.
 Secondary industry increased by RMB229.19 billion, which is a rise of 13.1 percent year on year.
 Tertiary industry of Changchun in 2012 grew 11.8 percent and increased by RMB184.76 billion.

 The city's leading industries are production of automobiles, agricultural product processing, biopharmaceuticals, photo electronics, construction materials, and the energy industry.
 Changchun is the largest automobile manufacturing, research and development centre in China, producing 9 percent of the country's automobiles in 2009.
 Changchun is home to China's biggest vehicle producer FAW (First Automotive Works) Group, which manufactured the first Chinese truck in 1956 and car in 1958.
 The automaker's factories and associated housing and services occupy a substantial portion of the city's southwest end.
 Specific brands produced in Changchun include the Red Flag luxury brand, as well as joint ventures with Audi, Volkswagen, and Toyota.
 In 2012, FAW sold 2.65 million units of auto.
 The sales revenue of FAW amounted to RMB 408.46 billion, representing a rise of 10.8% on year.
 As cradle of the auto industry, one of Changchun's better known nicknames is "China's Detroit".